 3. Sketchnoting (Visual Note-taking)

-Art and notes unite with Sketchnoting!
-This unique approach affords students an opportunity to tap into a different part of their brain by turning ideas into visuals.
+Add a pop of creativity to your kids’ notes by having them use Sketchnoting.
+It’s a unique approach that will allow them to tap into a different part of their brain by turning ideas into visuals.
 The result?
 Better memory retention, increased understanding, and an engaging approach to note-taking.

 Learn More: YouTube